CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Utilities/Config.md

 ```

 ## AddGeneralTestSettingValues
-Ability to Add or Override settings for MagenicMaqs section of the config.
+Ability to Add or Override settings for GlobalMaqs section of the config.

 ```csharp
 Dictionary<string, string> overrides = new Dictionary<string, string>();